sourcegraph/about/blogposts/announcing-sourcegraph-3.14.md

 </p>
 -->

 TODO:Intro sentence here.
-The frontend dashboard now shows in detail how search is behaving overall and at a glance.
-Additonally, admins can now be proactively notified when critical parts of Sourcegraph are not working as expected.
+The frontend dashboard now shows how search is behaving overall and in detail.
+Additionally, admins can now be proactively notified when critical parts of Sourcegraph are not working as expected.

 Alerts are in place for when: